penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 With the device powered off, hold `Volume Up` + `Power`.
 Keep holding both buttons until the “MI” logo appears on the screen, then release.

-!!! success
-    Lineage recovery should be installed successfully and should show the LineageOS logo.

 ## Installing device firmware from recovery

 * Download the latest device firmware available for your device according to your region: